alaahassan0022/Mars-Rover/README.md

 	-Class MapsLoader was created to store 2 maps:
 		-Map 1:
-			-The 'updates' map which contains the action that should be done with the combinations of the Directions and the Commands.
+			-The 'updates' map which contains the actions that should be done with the different combinations of the Directions and the Commands.

 			-For example: if the command was to move forward and the direction was north, the y-coordiate of the RoverPosition should increment and its x-coordinate should stay the same.